»DOWNLOAD the MoDOT Design-Build Flyer by clicking HERE or in the graphic above & below.

 In July 2012, the Missouri Highways and Transportation Commission selected the Walsh-Alberici joint venture team as the design-build contractor for the new I-64 Daniel Boone Bridge.

-The $125 million project will build a new bridge to replace the 80-year old westbound bridge, and will also include removal of the 1935 existing westbound bridge, and build a new Chesterfield Airport Road interchange including connecting the North Outer Road to the westbound I-64 on ramp.
-The project will build a continuous westbound fourth lane from the Chesterfield Airport Road entrance ramp westbound to the Route 94 exit ramp.
+The $125 million project will build a new bridge to replace the 80-year old westbound bridge.
+It will also include removal of the 1935 existing westbound bridge, and build a new Chesterfield Airport Road interchange including connecting the North Outer Road to the westbound I-64 on ramp.
+The project will build a continuous westbound fourth lane from the Chesterfield Airport Road entrance ramp to the Route 94 exit ramp.
 It will also add a shared use path on the new eastbound bridge connecting the KATY trail to the Monarch Levee Trail.
-Construction is scheduled to begin in early 2013.
+Construction began in early 2013 and completion will be in late 2015.

 Project information can be found on the Boone Bridge website.